 It’s rare to find people as obsessed with the complexities of colour as we are, but Martin Kesselman, the subject of today’s In Conversation With, is certainly one of them.

-We caught up with Martin to talk artistic influences, upcoming projects, and “trusting the Martin”.
+We caught up with Martin to talk artistic influences, recent projects, and “trusting the Martin”.

 Tell us a little about yourself and about your New York showroom

 I’m Martin Kesselman, New York City-based interior designer and owner of a paint shop and colour showroom in TriBeCa called INCOLOUR.
 I specialise, as the name of the boutique implies, in colour – as a colour consultant, colour theorist, colour creator, stylist, tastemaker and trend forecaster – and INCOLOUR complements this perfectly.

 I think of myself as an “outside” interior designer – not outside as in exteriors, but more “out of the box”.
 I either work independently or on a team collaborator with other designers, architects and members of the trade.
 For me, there’s no job too large or too small, and I work on a wide range of projects from luxe residential to office décor, hospitality design, art galleries and cultural institutions.

 A big part of my day-to-day is assisting homeowners and apartment dwellers, curating palettes for their new or soon to be renovated spaces.
 Ultimately, the experience is flexible to meet the needs of the client.
 I think it’s unique, too – consulting with a design professional and getting immediate expert advice.
 Clients will also make the trip into INCOLOUR to just to pick up product.
 I have always done a fair share of work remotely, often groundwork video chats & tours, getting to know a space before I have the opportunity to visit.
 I’m certainly doing more of that these days, looking forward to getting back into the homes, connecting with the spaces, clients, reading the energy of the room, while being in them.